Safety 📅 2026-03-29 ⏱ 11 min read

 The Numbers Behind Online Romance Scams

 The FTC reports $1.3 billion lost to romance scams in 2023 in the US alone.
-That's billion with a B. The average loss per victim is over $2,000.
-About 70,000 cases are reported annually, but most go unreported due to embarrassment.
+The average reported loss per case is substantial, and many incidents still go unreported.

 AI-generated photos are making catfishing easier and harder to detect.
 Anyone can generate an unlimited supply of attractive, unique faces that don't exist.
 The tools to create these images are free and require no technical skill.